DataDog/hiring-engineers/answers.md

 2. Bonus Question: What is the difference between a Service and a Resource?

 - **Service** - A service is a set of processes that execute the same job or function.
-The sample app consist of two services, a webapp service and a mysql database service.
+The sample app consists of two services, a webapp service and a mysql database service.

 - **Resource** - Resource is a particular action within a service.
 For this simple web application it is an URL, such as "/name" and for the SQL DB it is a query itself, such as "INSERT INTO example ( id, name ) VALUES ( null, '" + name + "');"

 3. Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics A dashboard has been created for the VM host showing a mix of APM and infrastructure metrics: